Insurance reimbursement

 Information your insurer may request.

-The following are general examples.
 The code used for a specific visit depends on the service provided, clinical documentation, medical decision-making, and applicable coding rules.
+These examples do not guarantee that your insurer will cover or pay for any specific service.

 Superbills and claims